 Why it matters: The only search API that truly understands meaning, not just keywords.

-Formerly Metaphor, Exa.ai represents the cutting edge of AI-native search.
-Instead of keyword matching, it uses embeddings to understand query intent and context—think "Google for AIs."
+Formerly Metaphor, Exa.ai represents the frontier of AI-native search.
+Instead of keyword matching, it uses embeddings to understand query intent and context -- think "Google for AIs."
+If you're exploring more options in this space, we've also written about Exa.ai alternatives.

 Standout features:

-Best for: Research assistants, market analysis tools, and sophisticated AI applications that need nuanced understanding of complex queries.
+Best for: Research assistants, market analysis tools, and sophisticated AI applications that need deep understanding of complex queries.

 The promise: Accurate, cited results designed for trustworthy AI.